Coronavirus: Air NZ in trading halt; plans to cut international capacity by 85 per cent in next few months

 One analyst is expecting the Government - which owns 52 per cent of the airline - will step in to underwrite a capital raise.

 Airlines around the world are quitting international routes after travel restrictions have got tougher around the world.
-American Airlines will suspend 75 per cent of its international flying - including to New Zealand, and SAS is quitting its international routes completely.
+American Airlines will suspend 75 per cent of its international flying - including to New Zealand two weeks before it was scheduled for winter, and SAS is quitting its international routes completely, affecting 10,000 staff.

 Forsyth Barr analyst Andy Bowley said he expects the new travel restrictions will have an ''unprecedented'' impact on Air NZ's financial health.